Find out if Inheritance Tax is due on assets transferred in or out of a trust and on certain trusts at each 10 year anniversary.

 If Inheritance Tax is due on assets in a trust you will need to fill in form IHT100 and the relevant event form - IHT100a to IHT100g.

 Some trusts do not have to send in an IHT100 form as long as they meet the rules for excepted transfers and settlements - usually trusts with a low value.

 Doing the exit charge calculation yourself

-You can download a worksheet and guidance notes to help you work out how much Inheritance Tax you’ll need to pay.
+You can download a worksheet and guidance notes to help you work out how much Inheritance Tax you will need to pay.

-If you’re calculating the 10-year anniversary charge and some of the assets in a trust haven’t been relevant property for all of the 10 years, the tax may be reduced by the number of quarters that the asset wasn’t relevant property.
+If you are calculating the 10 year anniversary charge and some of the assets in a trust have not been relevant property for all of the 10 years, the tax may be reduced by the number of quarters that the asset was not relevant property.
 You can use the Inheritance Tax quarters calculator to help you work this out.

 Getting HMRC to do the calculation for you